-Millennial customer + Nitro Coffee = 😍 📷 🎉
+Millennial customer + Cold Brew Coffee = 😍 📷 🎉

 Above all, I’m writing this blog to challenge perception on what is risky and what’s not.
 Is it a risk to invest in something new, on the new kid on the block?
 If your customers are of a generation that expects innovation, then the risk is undoubtedly in standing still.
 Millennials are here and spending, whether you're ready or not.